ethanhezhao/WEDTM/README.md

 2. For the Polya-Gamma sampler (PolyaGamRnd_Gam.m), I used [Mingyuan Zhou](https://mingyuanzhou.github.io)'s implementation, described in  ["Parsimonious Bayesian deep networks"](https://arxiv.org/abs/1805.08719).
 If you want to use the sampler, please cite the paper.

-3. For the sampling of W, I referred to the implementation of [DPFA](https://github.com/zhegan27/dpfa_icml2015) by [Gan Zhe](https://zhegan27.github.io).
+3. For the sampling of W, I partly referred to the implementation of [DPFA](https://github.com/zhegan27/dpfa_icml2015) by [Gan Zhe](https://zhegan27.github.io).